Tyler Norris, MDiv

 Senior Marketing and Communications Adviser

-Mary Renouf-Hanson, MBA, is currently Associate Vice President of Social and Influencer Strategy for Providence St. Joseph Health and Senior Adviser for Marketing and Communications for Well Being Trust.
+Mary Renouf-Hanson, MBA, is currently Vice President, Social Strategy and Community Engagement for Providence St. Joseph Health and Senior Adviser for Marketing and Communications for Well Being Trust.
 She has more than 18 years of social and digital marketing experience in health care, sports, entertainment and technology industries.
 Prior to PSJH, Mary served as the global head of social and influencer marketing at T-Mobile, where she oversaw social, digital and influencer programs for seven brands.
 Prior to joining the Telecomm industry, she ran global social, influencer and digital marketing for Microsoft Xbox, adidas and several Paul Allen properties including the Portland Trail Blazers.
 She has numerous awards for her communication strategy innovation, speaks on panels around the country for communications efforts and continues to top lists of people to watch in the social marketing field.
 Mary is a huge animal lover and is proud to also serve on the Board of Directors for Harmony New Beginnings Animal Rescue.
 She also serves on the MarComm Committee for the Portland Boys and Girls Club and is on the board of Kinona Sport.
 VIEW FULL BIO

 Senior Policy Associate